Aegis: Tethering a Blockchain with Primary-Chain Stake: Aegis

 \section{Aegis}

-We overview the protocol design (\secQuickRef{sec:aegis:outline}), then present the Aegis blockchain structure (\secQuickRef{sec:aegis:dataStructure}) and the primary-chain contract (\secQuickRef{sec:aegis:contract}).
-We then describe the peer-to-peer protocol Aegis nodes execute to form the blockchain (\secQuickRef{sec:aegis:p2p}), and discuss the execution of the forensics procedure to identify and penalize misbehaving nodes (\secQuickRef{sec:aegis:forensics}).
+After establishing that no secure tethered chain can be achieved in a partially synchronous setting, we present Aegis, a tethered-chain protocol that takes advantage of synchronous access to a primary ledger.
+We begin with an overview of Aegis~(\secQuickRef{sec:aegis:overview}).
+Then we describe its components in detail: Aegis's blockchain structure~(\secQuickRef{sec:aegis:dataStructure}), its primary-chain contract~(\secQuickRef{sec:aegis:contract}), and the peer-to-peer protocol that Aegis nodes execute to form the blockchain~(\secQuickRef{sec:aegis:p2p}).
+Finally, we discuss the execution of the forensics procedure to identify and penalize misbehaving nodes~(\secQuickRef{sec:aegis:forensics}).